microsoft/pxt-adafruit/olddocs/js/lessons/landslide.md

 Turn a LED on and off. #docs

-Detect and show an image when the micro:bit falls.
+Detect and show an image when the @boardname@ falls.

 * [tutorial](/lessons/landslide/tutorial)
 * [challenges](/lessons/landslide/challenges)